The Basketball Diaries (film): Plot

-After exposing his stash of drugs, Jim's religious mother disowns him and exiles a depressed Jim out of their apartment.
-Jim, Mickey, and Pedro from then on only live for their next score as homeless addicts; one later excursion has them break into a candy shop for money.
-Mickey finds a gun in the cash register and takes it.
-Hearing sirens, Jim and Mickey escape, but Pedro, too high and hungover to realize the situation, is left behind and arrested.
-Jim continues a desperate life of shady dealings and getting high with Mickey, and by the coming winter, passes out in the snow high on heroin.
-Jim's friend Reggie, who sympathizes with Jim over his predicament having been in a similar situation, finds him, takes him to his apartment, and forces him to painfully abstain and detox, but Jim relapses, taking money from Reggie for more drugs before he leaves.
+After exposing his stash of drugs, Jim's religious mother disowns him and puts him out of their apartment.
+Jim, Mickey and Pedro become homeless addicts who live only for their next score.
+At one point, they break into a candy shop to steal money, and Mickey takes a gun he finds in the cash register.
+Hearing sirens, Jim and Mickey escape, but Pedro--too high and hung over to understand the situation--is left behind and arrested.
+Jim continues a desperate life of shady dealings and getting high with Mickey.
+In the winter, Jim passes out in the snow while high on heroin.
+Jim's friend Reggie, who has been in a similar situation, sympathizes with Jim over his predicament.
+Reggie finds Jim, takes him to his apartment, and forces him to painfully abstain and detox.
+But Jim relapses, and he takes money from Reggie for more drugs before leaving.

-Back on the street, Jim is desperate for more drugs and resorts to prostituting himself at a public restroom.
-Later, Jim and Mickey buy heroin, but discover that the dealer ripped them off.
-Enraged, Mickey corners the dealer on the roof of an apartment building.
-He accidentally pushes him off the roof to his death.
-Mickey tries to escape, but is beaten by a gang and then arrested; he is later tried as an adult and convicted.
-After escaping, with nowhere else to go, Jim returns to his mother’s apartment.
-After refusing to give the money to Jim, she reports him to the police.
-He cries uncontrollably before two police officers arrive and drag him into custody.
+Back on the street, Jim is desperate for more drugs.
+He resorts to prostituting himself in a public restroom.
+Jim and Mickey buy heroin, only to discover that the dealer has ripped them off.
+Enraged, Mickey corners the dealer on the roof of an apartment building and accidentally pushes him off the roof to his death.
+Mickey tries to escape, but is beaten by a gang and arrested.
+He is tried as an adult and convicted.

+After escaping the crime scene, Jim returns to his mother's apartment and begs her for money.
+Although she is tempted to give in to Jim's begging, she reluctantly reports him to the police instead.
+Jim cries uncontrollably before two police officers arrive and drag him into custody.
 Jim is convicted and sentenced to six months' incarceration at Rikers Island for assault, robbery, resisting arrest, and possession of narcotics.
-There, he spends much of the time in jail writing in a diary and getting clean.
+While in prison, Jim gets off drugs and spends much of his time writing in a diary.

 Six months later, Jim approaches a stage door to give a poetry reading.
 He encounters Pedro, who has been released from reform school.
 Pedro offers him a bag of drugs, which Jim refuses.
-Jim later recites his work before an audience and receives applause.
+Jim recites his work before an audience and receives applause.